pablisch/project-setup-how-to/ruby_basic.md

 git add .
 git commmit -m  "Project setup"

-# make a new parallel repo on GitHub with ::no:: README and copy the following from there
+# make a new parallel repo on GitHub with __no__ README and copy the following from there
 git remote add origin <YOUR_REMOTE_ADDRESS>.git git branch -M main git push -u origin main